exercism/csharp/exercises/concept/weighing-machine/.docs/instructions.md

 ## 1. Allow the weighing machine to have a precision

 To cater to different demands, we allow each weighing machine to be customized with a precision (the number of digits after the decimal separator).
-Implement the `WeigingMachine` class to have a precision property set only from the constructor:
+Implement the `WeigingMachine` class to have a get-only `Precision` property set to the constructor's `precision` argument:

 ```csharp
 var wm = new WeighingMachine(precision: 3);